ankurgoel77/bChainLotto/README.md

 * public key : 0x0376025d39ec6cc2e42f45bddbfee2607648c907c41e9dfd7954cfb41d2c78aaa4
 * private key : 0x8c5784cca8b5444cb8ed7f06297b29a88ffaa31236c872793918c45a1c376710

+We use the same mnemonic to derive a total of 2000 addresses and store them in a CSV file located at [bip39_addresses.csv](ankur/bip39_addresses.csv).

 Finally, we can instantiate the chain with a single address with a large amount of ether (priced in wei).
 This command is 32 zeros, so 10^14 ether:

 > ganache-cli --chainId 5337 --db ./gandb -v -h 45.33.17.146  --account="0x8c5784cca8b5444cb8ed7f06297b29a88ffaa31236c872793918c45a1c376710,100000000000000000000000000000000"